310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p2.md

 … Ahh!
 The call was cut off!
 S-Should I redial?

 … … … Urghh!
-He’s not picking up!
+He isn’t picking up!
 Really, what was that about!?

 <th>(I don’t really understand, but I can't just do nothing about it, even if I am confused!)</th>

-<th>(It’s not like I have anything else to do, so I’ll keep redialing his number on the way to the ocean!)</th>
+<th>(It isn’t like I have anything else to do, so I’ll keep redialing his number on the way to the ocean!)</th>

 <th>(If I remember clearly, Mikejima-san is overseas right now… yet he still called for me, which must mean it’s something important.)</th>

-<th>(We’re not so close that he would tell me anything without a proper reason.)</th>
+<th>(We aren’t so close that he would tell me anything without a proper reason.)</th>

 <th>(Obviously, I’m just worthless as a human being — so worthless that even my junior, who used to adore me, has given up on me…)</th>